zmintz26/reset-rabbit/readme.md

 In a few seconds, the web server will no longer be accessible and requests will just hang.
 You may have to adjust the limit to take down bigger servers with more resources.

 ##Writeup for Blue Team
 To remedate against the Rappid reset vulnerability, the best course of action is to edit the docker file by changing the docker version to a known version to have protection against this attack. i.e. anything in the last two weeks.
+You can do this in github or by using nano or vim.

 Then kill the running docker file:
-    'test'
+    `docker ps`
+    `docker kill <CONTAINER ID>`

+Then re-run the build and run commands above for the newly edited docker container.

 ## Notes